saikotek/docs/pages/storage_and_backup/file_storage/enterprise_file_storage/netapp_clone_volume/guide.en-gb.md

 ---
 title: Enterprise File Storage - Clone a volume
-excerpt: "Clone volumes from Enterprise File Storage offer using the OVHcloud API"
+excerpt: "Find out how to clone a volume from your Enterprise File Storage solution using the OVHcloud API"
-updated: 2024-12-06
+updated: 2024-12-09
 ---

 ## Objective